warisqr007/vq-ppg-vc/README.md

 ## Training

-* Use Kaldi to extract BNF for individual speakers
+* Use Kaldi to extract BNF for individual speakers (Do it for all speakers)
 ```
 ./kaldi_scripts/extract_features_kaldi.sh /path/to/speaker
 ```